Takao Station (Tokyo)

 Takao Station (高尾駅, Takao-eki) is an interchange passenger railway station located in the city of Hachiōji, Tokyo, jointly operated by East Japan Railway Company (JR East) and the private railway operator Keio Corporation.

+The station opened in 1901 as Asakawa Station and was renamed Takao Station in 1961.

 Lines

 Takao Station is served by the JR Chūō Main Line and is the last major station in Tokyo for the westbound Chūō Main Line.
 Therefore, it is a terminating station for many local and rapid trains on the line.
 The station is 53.1 kilometers from Tokyo Station.
-It is also a terminus for Narita Express trains travelling on the line.
-The station is also served by the Keio Takao Line and is 6.9 kilometers from the terminus of that line at Kitano, and 43.0 kilometers from Shinjuku Station.
+It is also served by the Keio Takao Line and is 6.9 kilometers from the terminus of that line at Kitano, and 43.0 kilometers from Shinjuku Station.

 Station layout

 The JR East station has two island platforms serving four tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 JR East platforms

 Keio platforms

 The Keio Takao Line is served by a single elevated island platform, serving two tracks.